Hamas official says 50 members killed this week on Gaza border - Journal du Cameroun

 Monday’s protests coincided with the transfer of the US embassy in Israel from Tel Aviv to Jerusalem, which has deeply angered the Palestinians who see the Israeli-annexed eastern sector of the city as the capital of their future state.

-Hamas said it supported the mass mobilisation, insisting however they were a civilian initiative and peaceful.
+Hamas said it supported the mass mobilisation of protesters, insisting however it was a peaceful civilian initiative.

 The Israeli army accuses Hamas of using the cover of the demonstrations to approach and damage the border fence, including laying explosive devices and attacking soldiers, and insists its actions are necessary to defend the border and prevent mass infiltrations.

-There have been numerous calls for an independent investigation into the deaths, with Britain, Germany, Switzerland and Belgium among those supporting such action.
+There have been numerous calls for an independent investigation into the deaths, with Britain, Germany and Switzerland among those supporting such action.

+Canadian Prime Minister Justin Trudeau also called for an independent probe Wednesday, saying “it is imperative we establish the facts of what is happening in Gaza”.

+Egyptian President Abdel Fattah al-Sisi said Egypt was in communication with both sides “so that this bloodshed would stop”.

-A senior member of Hamas said Wednesday that most of the Palestinians killed by Israeli fire during border protests and clashes this week were members of the Islamist group.
+A senior member of Hamas said most of the Palestinians killed by Israeli fire during border protests and clashes this week were members of the Islamist group.

 “Fifty of the martyrs were Hamas and 12 from the people.
-How can Hamas reap the fruits if it pays such an expensive price?”
-Salah Bardawil said.
+How can Hamas reap the fruits if it pays such an expensive price?” said Salah Bardawil.

 He did not give further details about whether they were members of the group’s armed or political wing, or what they were doing at the time they were killed.

 “Take his word for it.
-This was no peaceful protest,” Conricus wrote on Twitter.
+This was no peaceful protest,” he tweeted.

+Russian Foreign Minister Sergei Lavrov however rejected the Israeli spokesman’s “blasphemous statement” implying the Gaza deaths were of militants.

+“I cannot agree with the fact that dozens of peaceful civilians, including children and infants, who were killed in these incidents were terrorists,” he said.

-Speaking to Al-Jazeera on Wednesday evening, Hamas’s Gaza head Yahya Sinwar meanwhile warned his movement could return to armed resistance.
+Speaking to Al-Jazeera on Wednesday, Hamas’s Gaza head Yahya Sinwar warned his movement could return to armed resistance.

 “We have sent clear messages to the enemy via many international and regional leaders that if the blockade continues we will not hesitate to use military resistance,” he said.